December 2, 2014

 As more companies engage in international operations, especially with our neighbors to the north, questions arise with regard to business aircraft operating between the U.S. and Canada and operations within Canada.
 Operators must ensure they avoid engaging in cabotage, which generally is the carriage of goods or passengers for remuneration within the same country.
-In Canada, cabotage comes under the authority of the Canada Customs and Revenue Agency (CCRA), as well as the Canadian aviation economic authority, the Canadian Transportation Agency (CTA).
 Learn some specifics about business aircraft operations in Canada by reading the article, "Canadian Cabotage – FAR Part 91 Operations."

 December 24, 2005